JingHuang-Su/Weather-Project/README.md

 ### Inspired By

-The course called "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" provided by Jonas Schmedtmann who is an instructor from the Udemy.
+The course called "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" made by Jonas Schmedtmann who is a Udemy instructor.

 ---